(9) Qualities of the Best Grill Mats For Composite Decking

 I prefer non-porous because it is easier to clean and will not soak up water when it rains.

-A dirty grill mat should not add to the things you need to do.
+A dirty grill mat should not add hours to your to-do list.
 The easier to clean, the better.

 The best is one that can simply be sprayed down.
 Being cleaned the same way you clean your composite decking.
 A few minutes with the power washer on low, and you’re done.

 If you are a regular griller, a cloth and dawn should be all you need to clean the grill pad.
 A quick wipe after sharing a meal with family or friends.
-Grease be gone, back to relaxing in the sun.
+Grease gone, and you are back to relaxing in the sun.

 6. Correct Size for the Barbeque.